rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/gopher/gopher_gophermap.md

 ### Docker Install

-A dockerized gopher server, written in Go of all things, is available.
+A [dockerized gopher server written in Go](https://hub.docker.com/r/prodhe/gopher/) is available.
 To install and run this, with content being served out of a temporary directory in which you'll be left:

 ```